sanity-io/visual-editing/README.md

 [`@sanity/presentation`](./packages/presentation/README.md) is a Sanity Studio plugin that lets you work with content directly through preview — be it a website, in-store display, or anything you can point a browser at.

-## Overlays
+## Overlays & router integration

-[`@sanity/overlays`](./packages/overlays/README.md) is used alongside the Presentation tool to create clickable elements to take editors right from previews to the document and field they want to edit.
+[`@sanity/visual-editing`](./packages/visual-editing/README.md) is used alongside the Presentation tool to create clickable elements to take editors right from previews to the document and field they want to edit.
+It's also used to two-way sync the preview URL and integrate with your framework router.

 ## Loaders